branBeckett/data-science-projects/README.md

 [**Creating a Kaggle Workflow**](https://github.com/branBeckett/data-science-portfolio/blob/master/kaggle-workflow/kaggle-workflow.ipynb)

-Going through all the steps necessary when attempting a Kaggle competition.
+A look at all the necessary steps when attempting a Kaggle competition.
 Here we'll work with the most popular Kaggle competition for beginners and predict which passengers survived the sinking of the Titanic.

 `Python` `Pandas` `NumPy` `Matplotlib` `scikit-learn`